BrendenHealey/CS4395/index.md

 My WordNet assignment is [available here](https://github.com/BrendenHealey/CS4395/tree/main/WordNet).
 This is a Jupyter notebook where I explore WordNet and SentiWordNet to understand the functionality and demonstrate basic skills.

 ### N-Grams (COMING SOON)
-This is a program created with [my partner, Quy.](https://github.com/tqyn117) In this assignment we explore ngrams and calculate the probability of a sentence given a corpus of text.
+This is a program created with [my partner, Quy.](https://github.com/tqyn117) In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/NGram) we explore ngrams and try to determine the language of an input text, using a model trained on a given corpus of text.

+### Building A Corpus
+This is another partner assignment, once again done with [Quy.](https://github.com/tqyn117) In [this assignment](https://github.com/BrendenHealey/CS4395/tree/main/BuildCorpus), we build a web crawler/scraper to crawl the web and build a corpus of text.
+We apply some processing to extract important words and build a dictionary of those words with facts relating to them.